 You can get a reflective vest for cheap on Amazon.

-Keep in mind that, wherever you need to go, you are already moving faster than a pedestrian.
-Riding fast at night is just inviting trouble.
 Slow down and pay attention to the road – you will get there.

-Stay in well-lit areas
+Stay in familiar and well-lit areas

 Be extra alert during dusk and dawn

 During these moments, it’s neither completely bright nor entirely dark.

 Many vehicles may not have their lights on, causing a reduction in visibility.
 Colors appear less vivid, shapes and contours become more challenging to discern, and there’s less distinction between objects.

 While dawn and dusk are relatively brief, they can be tricky to navigate.

 Always have a charged cell phone with you